-Cash used in operating activities in fiscal 2023 was the result of a net loss of \$3.4 million, an increase of \$1.2 million in inventories and a decrease of \$1.7 million in accounts payables and other accruals, offset by non-cash charges of \$2.1 million and a decrease of \$2.2 million in accounts receivables.
+Cash used in operating activities in fiscal 2025 was primarily the result of a net loss of \$3.2 million and an increase of \$0.5 million in inventories, offset partially by non-cash charges of \$2.2 million.

-Cash provided by operating activities in fiscal 2022 was the result of \$2.2 million net income and non-cash charges of \$2.4 million, offset by working capital of \$2.2 million.
-The changes in working capital were primarily due to a \$1.3 million increase in accounts receivable and \$0.7 million increase in inventories.
+Cash used in operating activities in fiscal 2024 was primarily the result of a net loss of \$5.3 million and an increase of \$0.8 million in accounts receivable, offset partially by non-cash charges of \$2.4 million and a decrease of \$3.4 million in inventories.

-Cash used in investing activities in fiscal years 2023 and 2022 includes costs for acquiring equipment and leasehold improvements at our Kona facility, and for fiscal 2022, also included costs associated software implementation.
+Cash used in investing activities in fiscal years 2025 and 2024 includes costs for acquiring equipment and leasehold improvements at our Kona facility.